Follow the steps below to import your iPhone SMS and iMessage texts and call log into your Android phone.

-You only need to copy on single file, which can be found in your iTunes backup folder (see above), and it is called:
+If you want just your messages, you only need to copy one single file, which can be found in your iTunes backup folder (see above), and it is called:

 In over 5 years of supporting this app, there hasn't been a single support request for this error message where the reason wasn't either a encrypted backup, or a completely wrong file.
 Please double-check the encryption setting for your backups in iTunes, and/or do a search for the exact filename in your backup folder.

 No, the app only supports the plain text body of both SMS/MMS and iMessages.
 For a detailed explanation, please have a look at the next question.

 If you receive a SMS message or plain-text iMessage, your iPhone takes the text body and saves it (together with some metadata) into its message database.
 This also happens when